JKKDY/april/README.md

 # APRIL -  A Particle Runtime Interaction Library

-**APRIL is a compact, modular C++23 library for particle-based simulations with the goal to combine usability and high performance.**
+**APRIL is a compact, modular, header-only C++23 library for particle-based simulations with the goal to combine usability and high performance.**

 It provides an expressive, easy-to-use API with clear setup path and extensible interfaces - with zero-cost abstractions in hot paths.
 The design emphasizes modularity, plug-and-play components, and modern C++ (concepts, TMP, CRTP-style dispatch).